BAT REMOVAL AND CONTROL

-BATS DISEASES AND HEALTH RISKS
+BAT DISEASES AND HEALTH RISKS

-With bats come several diseases which can be fatal.
+Bats serve as carriers for a variety of diseases, some of which can be fatal.
 Bats are a host to many infectious agents, including viruses, bacteria, fungi, and parasites.
 Rabies a viral infection is perhaps the most well-known disease associated with bats.

 An exposure to rabies most commonly occurs when a rabid animal bites a person.
 However, it can also be transmitted when the saliva from a rabid animal comes in contact with a person’s mouth, eyes, nose, or a fresh wound.